Florida Probate Lawyers

 - and there are lineal descendants, and not all lineal descendants are descendants of the surviving spouse, the surviving spouse is entitled to one-half of the probate estate, and the descendants of the deceased share the other half of the probate estate in equal shares.

-If there is no surviving spouse and there are lineal descendants, each child is entitled to an equal share, with the children of a deceased child sharing the share of the decease parent (per stirpes).
+If there is no surviving spouse and there are lineal descendants, each child is entitled to an equal share, with the children of a deceased child sharing the share of the deceased parent (per stirpes).

 What if the decedent had a Revocable (Living) Trust?